Aliases for COL4A3 Gene

 GeneCards Summary for COL4A3 Gene

 COL4A3 (Collagen Type IV Alpha 3 Chain) is a Protein Coding gene.
-Diseases associated with COL4A3 include Alport Syndrome, Autosomal Dominant and Hematuria, Benign Familial.
-Among its related pathways are Cell adhesion_Plasmin signaling and Focal Adhesion.
-GO annotations related to this gene include structural molecule activity and extracellular matrix structural constituent.
+Diseases associated with COL4A3 include Alport Syndrome 3, Autosomal Dominant and Alport Syndrome 2, Autosomal Recessive.
+Among its related pathways are Integrin Pathway and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity and extracellular matrix structural constituent.
 An important paralog of this gene is COL4A5.

 UniProtKB/Swiss-Prot for COL4A3 Gene